8go/matrix-commander/README.md

-                        you are not interested in an alias, provide an empty string like "".The alias provided must be in canocial local form, i.e. if you want a final full alias like '#SomeRoomAlias:matrix.example.comyou must provide the
+                        you are not interested in an alias, provide an empty string like "".The alias provided must be in canocial local form, i.e. if you want a final full alias like '#SomeRoomAlias:matrix.example.com you must provide
-                        string 'SomeRoomAlias'.
+                        the string 'SomeRoomAlias'.
 The user must be permitted to create rooms.
 Combine --room-create with --name and --topic to add names and topics to the room(s) to be created.
   --room-join ROOM_JOIN [ROOM_JOIN ...]